Spin-orbit driven $J_{eff} = 1/2$ magnetism in a d$^7$ triangular-lattice monolayer cobaltate: Microscopic model and exchange interactions

 \section{Microscopic model and exchange interactions}

 In monolayer CoBr$_2$, the Co$^{2+}$ ion adopts a high-spin $S = 3/2$ configuration due to strong Hund’s coupling ($J_H$) relative to the CF splitting.
 Earlier \emph{ab initio} studies modeled the magnetism of CoBr$_2$ within this $S = 3/2$ framework~\cite{CB_strain,CB_DMFT,Jabar_2021} and reported a ferromagnetic ground state for the monolayer.
-Beyond the conventional XXZ-type description~\cite{Lines_1963,Oguchi_1965}, recent theoretical works~\cite{Khaliullin_2018,Motome_2018} have shown that the interplay of electronic correlations and SOC within the spin–orbit entangled $J_{\mathrm{eff}} = 1/2$ Kramers doublet derived from the high-spin $d^7$ manifold can give rise to bond-dependent exchange interactions.
+Recent theoretical works~\cite{Khaliullin_2018,Motome_2018} have shown that beyond the conventional XXZ-type description~\cite{Lines_1963,Oguchi_1965}, the interplay of electronic correlations and SOC within the spin–orbit entangled $J_{\mathrm{eff}} = 1/2$ Kramers doublet derived from the high-spin $d^7$ manifold can give rise to bond-dependent Kitaev exchange interactions.